 Now for my chosen example (First trimester), let’s see if people are really searching for topics in this sub-niche, and here is how to go about that:

-First head over to Google search and enter the last word in your niche pyramid; which in my case, is “first trimester.”
+First, head over to Google search and enter the last word in your niche pyramid, which, in my case, is “the first trimester.”
 When I did this, it says that there are about 12 million results with contents on this topic.